varabyte/kotter/README.md

 }
 ```

-You can also use `onInputEntered`.
-This will be triggered whenever the user presses the ENTER key.
+To handle when the user presses the _ENTER_ key, use the `onInputEntered` callback.
+You can use it in conjunction with
+the `onInputChanged` callback we just discussed:

 ```kotlin
 var name = ""